archtakk/moreland-kde/README.md

 It reports the compositor, the capture protocol, the VA-API encoder and the ADB link, and names whatever blocks you.
 Note that your **distribution is not the deciding factor** - the compositor is.
-Fedora or Debian running Hyprland should work; Arch running Plasma does not.
+Fedora or Debian running Hyprland should work; Arch running Plasma does not (the script will work with Plasma soon enough).

 On a compositor that implements `ext-image-copy-capture-v1`, only **one** stage is compositor-specific: creating the headless output.
 Capture uses that standard